jfear/larval_gonad_docs/content/docs/scrnaseq_prep/cell_selection/_index.md

 ##### Consensus

-As previously discussed, I think a consensus method is probably the conservative.
-In this section I summarize different ways of taking the consensus.
-I removed `cellranger-wf` from the consensus measure, because it will give the same results as just running `cellranger-wf`.
 I provide a summary for the 3-way consensus (`cellranger-force-wf`, `cellranger3-wf`, `droputils`) and the 2-way consensus (`cellranger3-wf` and `droputils`).

 * Number of cells with 3-way consensus:  2,717